pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 ## Step Five: Update Pipelines

-To update the pipelines you just reconfigured in Concourse, do the following:
+To update the pipelines you just reconfigured in Concourse:

 1. Make sure the `Gemfile` and `Gemfile.lock` files in your local `docs-book-pivotalcf` repo list the Bookbinder version as `10.1.15`.
 This is the version required to build and push the apps, which is different from the version Bookbinder uses to build locally.
 You can stash these changes after updating Concourse.